Soapstone: Mining

 Architectural soapstone is mined in Canada, Brazil, India, and Finland and imported into the United States.
-Active North American mines include one south of Quebec City with products marketed by Canadian Soapstone, the Treasure and Regal mines in Beaverhead County, Montana mined by the Barretts Minerals Company, and another in Central Virginia operated by the Alberene Soapstone Company.
+Active North American mines include one south of Quebec City with products marketed by Canadian Soapstone, the Treasure and Regal mines in Beaverhead County, Montana mined by the Barretts Minerals Company, and another in central Virginia operated by the Alberene Soapstone Company.

 Mining to meet worldwide demand for soapstone is threatening the habitat of India's tigers.

 Other

 Soapstones can be put in a freezer and later used in place of ice cubes to chill alcoholic beverages without diluting.
-Sometimes called whiskey stones, these were first introduced around 2007.
+Sometimes called whiskey stones, these were introduced around 2007.
 Most whiskey stones feature a semipolished finish, retaining the soft look of natural soapstone, while others are highly polished.

 Safety

 People can be exposed to soapstone dust in the workplace via inhalation and skin or eye contact.
 Exposure above safe limits can lead to symptoms including coughing, shortness of breath, cyanosis, crackles, and pulmonary heart disease.
+Due to the potential presence of tremolite and crystalline silica in the dust, precautions should be taken to avoid occupational diseases such as asbestosis, silicosis, mesothelioma, and lung cancer.